kensanata/just-halberds/Halberts.md

 Since spells are stronger than weapon attacks, one shouldn't be able to cast any number of them.
 With each spell cast, the risk of exhaustion increases.
-Therefore, when casting spells, the modified rule applies: roll 2d6 + number of current spells ≤ attribute + talent to succeed.
+Therefore, when casting spells, the modified rule applies: roll 2d6 + number of spells cast today ≤ attribute + talent to succeed.
 If the check fails, the talent can no longer be used today.

 > Example: Adalric conjures rain for privacy.
 He has
 > Education-9, Water-1, making a total of 10.
 Alex rolls 10 + 0 since